szymonmichalski/starid-1/docs/comments.md

 *update side1 side3* bring in more constrained sides

-*side2 side3* create side2 and side3 for an abd triangle
+*side2 side3* create side2 and side3 for an abda triangle

+*side1 side2* create side1 and side2 for an adca triangle

 **triangle side**